mmis1000/ejs-promise/README.md

 There are a number of implementations of EJS:

+ * MDE's implementation, the v1 of this library: https://github.com/mde/ejs
  * TJ's implementation, the v1 of this library: https://github.com/tj/ejs
  * Jupiter Consulting's EJS: http://www.embeddedjs.com/
  * EJS Embedded JavaScript Framework on Google Code: https://code.google.com/p/embeddedjavascript/